 The no-frills Chelsea Savoy hotel offers a cozy place to rest your head and a great location on 7th Avenue in Chelsea.
 24-hour front desk services and a continental breakfast add to a quality stay at the Chelsea Savoy.
 Book here.

 Motto by Hilton Chelsea is the perfect Manhattan hotel with “travel-sized rooms.”
 Not only do they have top-notch city views, but many also feature wall beds and bunk beds and connecting rooms making it great for families or groups of friends.
 Book here.

 You’ll appreciate the beauty of The Equinox Hotel from the moment you walk up to the sleek highrise on 34th Street in Hudson Yards.
 Enjoy luxury amenities that focus on wellness like barrel saunas next to a rooftop pool and yoga equipment in every room.
-As a matter of fact, they have one of the best spas in New York City that guests can take advantage of!
+As a matter of fact, they have one of the best spas in New York City that guests can take advantage of as well as one of the best New York hotels with outdoor pools!
 Book here.